Pyr-000/YetAnotherStableDiffusion/README.md

 Extra scripts for model acquisition or conversion (converting from monolithic single-file models to diffusers files) are also included.
 ## Recent changes to requirements
 - Updating `diffusers`, `transformers`, `huggingface-hub`, `accelerate`, `pytorch` and `xformers` (if installed) is generally recommended.
+- controlnet_aux can be installed for additional controlnet preprocessors.
+Users of previous versions should upgrade to >= 0.0.8
 - Upgrading Python from older versions to Python 3.9 is now required.
-- controlnet_aux can be installed for additional controlnet preprocessors (pose extraction, M-LSD segmentation, HED edge detection)
 - xformers can optionally be installed to potentially boost efficiency (testing required for Pytorch2.0+, effectiveness may vary depending on hardware)
   - If xformers is not installed, this implementation should have Diffusers default to [PyTorch2.0 efficient attention](https://huggingface.co/docs/diffusers/optimization/torch2.0).
 This should perform similarly to xformers efficient attention.
 Especially without using PyTorch2.0 model compilation (not platform-agnostic), using xformers may still provide slightly better performance.
   - The latest version of xformers often **requires** a specific (usually the latest) version of pytorch.
 Installing xformers with an older (or newer) version of pytorch may update pytorch to a cpu-only version.
 [Manually updating pytorch](#install-pytorch-skip-when-using-a-pre-existing-stablediffusion-compatible-environment) to the correct version with CUDA support may be required.